-(b) The Borrower requests a decrease in the original loan amount at any time during the project or completes the project and does not request disbursement of all loan proceeds.
+(B) The borrower requests a decrease in the original loan amount at any time during the project or completes the project and does not request disbursement of all loan proceeds; or

+(C) The department determines a borrower must meet additional federal or state requirements for CWSRF financing.

-(8) Change Orders.
-The Borrower must submit Change Orders to the Department for engineering and financial review.
-The Department will approve or reject the Change Orders based on the loan eligibility of the project modifications and on its engineering value in accordance with OAR 340-052-0015.
+(9) Change orders.
+The department may approve or reject a change order based on the loan eligibility of the project modification and on engineering value in accordance with OAR 340-052-0015.
+A borrower must submit a change order to the department for engineering and financial review:

-(9) Project Performance Certification for a sewage collection system or sewage treatment facility.
-The Borrower must submit to the Department a Project Performance Certification that meets the requirements of the CWSRF Procedures Manual (February 1, 2008) within the time frame specified by the Department.
+(a) When any change order is executed, and

+(b) Prior to executing any change order that exceeds $100,000 or will alter project performance.

+(10) Project performance certification for a wastewater facility.
+A borrower must submit to the department, within a timeframe specified by the department, project performance documents to verify if the facility meets performance and operational requirements and specifications which the project was planned, designed and built to achieve.
+The documents may include, but are not limited to, construction certification, performance evaluation report or performance certification.

-(10) Eligible Construction Costs.
-Loan disbursements for construction costs will be limited to work that complies with plans, specifications, change orders and addenda approved by the Department.
+(11) Eligible construction costs.
+The department will disburse loan funds for construction costs limited to work that complies with plans, specifications, change orders and addenda reviewed or approved by the department.

-(11) Adjustments.
-The Department may, at any time, review and audit requests for payment and make adjustments for eligibility, math errors, items not built or bought, unacceptable construction and other discrepancies.
+(12) Adjustments.
+The department may at any time review and audit requests for payment and make adjustments for eligibility, math errors, items not built or bought, unacceptable construction or other discrepancies.

-(12) Contract and Bid Documents.
-The Borrower must submit a copy of the awarded contract and bid documents to the Department, including a tabulation of all bids received.
+(13) Contract and bid documents.
+A borrower must submit a copy of the awarded contract and bid documents to the department, including a tabulation of all bids received.

-(13) Audit.
-Borrowers may satisfy audit requirements in one of the following two ways:

-(a) An External Audit.
-Within one year after Performance Certification, the Borrower must submit an audit of the project expenditures consistent with Generally Accepted Accounting Principles conducted by a certified auditor.
-The Borrower will pay for this audit.

-(b) Internal documentation.
-The Borrower must submit to the Department:

-(A) A complete accounting of project costs incurred by the Borrower including documentation to support each cost element; and
+(14) Audit.

-(B) One copy of the Borrower's annual audited financial report each year until the loan is repaid.
-Audit compliance with OMB A-133 is required if federal funds are disbursed as loan proceeds.
+(a) If requested by the department, a borrower must submit audited financial statements to the department each year until the loan is repaid.

-(14) Operation and Maintenance.
-The Borrower must provide the necessary resources for adequate operation, maintenance and replacement of a sewage facility, nonpoint source control or estuary management project and retain sufficient operating personnel to operate the facility.

-(15) Default Remedies.
-Upon default by a Borrower, the Department may:
+(b) If federal funds are disbursed as loan proceeds, a borrower must comply with the federal requirements of the Single Audit Act Amendments of 1984, 31 U.S.C. §§7501-7507 (1994) as amended by Pub.
+L. 104-156, §§ 1-3, 110 Stat.
+1397 (1996), and Office of Management and Budget Circular A-133, Audits of States, Local Governments and Non-profit Organizations.

+(15) Default remedies.
+A loan agreement must provide adequate remedies for the department to enforce the terms of the agreement.
+Upon default by a borrower, the department may proceed with one or more of the following:

-(a) Pursue any remedy available at law or in equity.
+(a) Pursue any remedy available to it against the borrower.

-(b) Appoint a receiver at the expense of the Borrower to operate the facility that produces the pledged revenues.
+(b) Appoint a receiver at the expense of the borrower to operate the facility that generates the pledged revenues.

-(c) Set and collect utility rates and charges.
+(c) Set and collect utility rates and charges pledged as security for the loan.

-(d) Withhold any amounts otherwise due to the Borrower from the State of Oregon and direct that such funds be applied to the debt service and fees due on the CWSRF loan.
-If the Department finds that the loan to the Borrower is otherwise adequately secured, the Department may waive this right to withhold state revenue due to the Borrower.
+(d) Withhold any amounts otherwise due to the borrower from the State of Oregon and direct such funds be applied to the debt service and fees due on the CWSRF loan.
+If the department finds the loan to the borrower is otherwise adequately secured, the department may waive this right in the loan agreement or other loan documentation.

+(e) Declare all or any part of the indebtedness immediately due and payable.

 (16) Release.
-The Borrower shall release and discharge the Department, its officers, agents and employees from all liabilities, obligations and claims arising out of the project work or under the loan, subject only to exceptions previously agreed upon in a written contract between the Department and the Borrower.
+A borrower must release and discharge the department, its officers, agents and employees from all liabilities, obligations and claims occurring from project work or under the loan, subject only to exceptions previously agreed upon in a written contract between the department and the borrower.